Xeyler/xeyler.github.io/README.md

 * Google analytics is optionally integrated via the `google_analytics` key in `_config.yml`.

-Documentation relevant to changing the website is accessible via (the Jekyll website)[https://jekyllrb.com/docs/].
+Documentation relevant to changing the website is accessible via [the Jekyll website](https://jekyllrb.com/docs/).
 Keep in mind that the published Jekyll documentation is a couple versions ahead of the latest version used by GitHub Pages(dictated by the github-pages gem).
 Use `bundle exec github-pages versions` to show the versions of dependencies that we're running.